Funding - Pupil Premium, National Tutoring Programme and Catch Up Premium

-- Each group aims to include at least two pupil premium/SEND children.
+- Each group aimed to include at least two pupil premium/SEND children.

-- Children from Years 1 and 2 will be considered for tuition.
+- Children from Years 1 and 2 were considered for tuition.

-- Tuition cycles will last for a half term.
+- Tuition cycles lasted for a half term.

-- Clear targets will be set for every intervention.
-They will be reviewed at the end of a half term.
+- Clear targets were set for every intervention.
+They were reviewed at the end of a half term.

-- Tutoring will focus on phonics, reading and writing – with a priority on addressing gaps in learning and receiving high-quality feedback.
+- Tutoring focused on phonics, reading and writing – with a priority on addressing gaps in learning and receiving high-quality feedback.